 - No student has the right to interfere with the education of his fellow students.
-It is the responsibility of each student to respect the rights of teachers, students, administrators and all others who are involved in the educational process. - Students should express their ideas and opinions in a respectful manner. - It is the responsibility of the students to conform with the following: - Be aware of all rules and regulations for student behavior and conduct themselves in accord with them.
-Students should assume that, until a rule is waived, altered or repealed in writing, it is in effect. - Volunteer information in matters relating to the health, safety, and welfare of the school community and the protection of school property. - Dress and groom so as to meet fair standards of safety and health, and not to cause substantial disruption to the educational processes. - Assist the school staff in operating a safe school for all students enrolled therein. - Comply with Commonwealth and local laws. - Exercise proper care when using public facilities and equipment.
+It is the responsibility of each student to respect the rights of teachers, students, administrators and all others who are involved in the educational process. - Students should express their ideas and opinions in a respectful manner. - > It is the responsibility of the students to conform with the following: - Be aware of all rules and regulations for student behavior and conduct themselves in accord with them.
+Students should assume that, until a rule is waived, altered or repealed in writing, it is in effect. - Volunteer information in matters relating to the health, safety, and welfare of the school community and the protection of school property. - Dress and groom so as to meet fair standards of safety and health, and not to cause substantial disruption to the educational processes. - Assist the school staff in operating a safe school for all students enrolled therein. - Comply with Commonwealth and local laws. - Exercise proper care when using public facilities and equipment. - Attend school daily and be on time at all classes and other school functions.

-- Attend school daily and be on time at all classes and other school functions. - Make up work when absent from school. - Pursue and attempt to complete satisfactorily the courses of study prescribed by Commonwealth and local school authorities. - Report accurately and not use indecent or obscene language in student newspapers or publications. - Check school provided email and PowerSchool regularly.
+- Make up work when absent from school. - Pursue and attempt to complete satisfactorily the courses of study prescribed by Commonwealth and local school authorities. - Report accurately and not use indecent or obscene language in student newspapers or publications. - Check school provided email and PowerSchool regularly. - Follow all Board-approved Health and Safety guidelines, including masking, social distancing, and quarantining when appropriate.